m-sureshraj/serverless-examples/attr-based-access-ctrl/frontend/README.md

 npm install
 ```

-## Configure the user's credentials
+## Configure the User's Credentials

 There are two types of users in the application: free and premium.
 All attributes are required, and the `username` must be a valid email address.